f1lby/p2pblocklists/README.md

 * Allow IPv4 from specific countries (GEOIP), network providers or Government / Military
 * You have a firewall which is DENY ALL, and wish to 'punch a few holes in it' for specific providers or organisations (ORGIP) - you may find your network provider listed here.
 * You wish to block network access from a specific provider / organisation (ORGIP).
-* OSINT - Discovery of an IPv4 address from an organisation name.
+* OSINT - Discovery of an IPv4 address (or addresses) from an organisation name.
 * You want to launch a port scan and ensure certain organisations or countries are excluded to reduce the risk of complaints from less tolerant targets.
 * Hardening your infrastructure by applying filtering to reduce the possibility of a cyber-attack.
 * To limit outbound Internet traffic to only specific providers or countries (helps to lock down hosts which are compromised and are attempting to 'phone home' to their Command and Control (C&C / C2) server).